 The video trawl survey has operated as a fishery independent survey method since 2013 for groundfish stocks in both the Gulf of Maine and Georges Bank.
 Researchers in our lab as well as the fishing industry worked collaboratively to develop this open cod end otter trawl which not only records fish as they pass through the net, but also allows researchers to sample fishing grounds without retaining any catch.
 This survey method created a sustainable way to survey fisheries particularly for sensitive stocks.

-Ventless Trap and Larval Surveys
+Ventless Trap Surveys

 The Marine Fisheries Field Research has periodically sampled lobster through ventless trap methods and larval sampling inshore within Buzzards Bay.
 Recently, as offshore wind development has progressed our research has shifted offshore employing the same methodology.
 We have been utilizing ventless trap survey as part of the offshore wind development environmental impact assessments since 2019 when Vineyard Wind became a leader in the U.S. offshore wind sector.

-Whelk Surveys
+Channeled Whelk Surveys